Okavango Delta and the Moremi Game Reserve

 Central Kalahari Game Reserve

-The Central Kalahari Game Reserve is over 42 000 km2 and is one of the biggest in Africa.
+The Central Kalahari Game Reserve is over 42 000 km2 and is one of the biggest game reserves in Africa.
 Our operation focuses on the northern part in Deception and Passarge Valleys where wildlife is significant for both bird, reptiles, insects and mammals.
-One of the best parts of the area is that it is remote, far from the crowds.
+One of the best parts of the area is that it is remote and far from the crowds.
 It is best seen in the rainy or green season as we locals call it.
 Annual rainfall is not high in this semi arid environment and there is nothing quite like witnessing a big Kalahari storm.

 Namibia and Zambia